theveloper-pl/theveloper-pl/README.md

 ### <div align="center">I'm Mateusz, a full-time software engineer 👨‍💻 working remotely from Poland 🚀</div>

-- 🔭 I’m currently working on becoming better developer
+- 🌱 As always I'm working on becoming better version of myself

-- 🌱 I’m currently learning Django Rest Framework

-- ❓  Ask me about anything related to Python and software engineering
+- ❓  Ask me about anything related to software engineering

 - ⚡ Fun fact: I've never touched the grass